dandax123/tic-tac-toe-using-min-max/README.md

 To Play:
 1. Run the python script on a python compiler
-2. You can choose each position by using the Row-Col Notation e.g A B C
+2. You can choose each position by using the Row-Col Notation e.g

+A B C

 D E F

 G H I

-to play at postion A, it will be [1 1] to play at position I, it will be [3,3]
+to play at postion A, you  will enter 1 ,1 to play at position I, you will enter 3,3 to play at postion C, you will enter 1,3
 3. You keep playing till you get a winner
+4. Watch out, my program is good,lol

 Enjoy.
 Thanks,